Aliases for XPC Gene

 GeneCards Summary for XPC Gene

 XPC (XPC Complex Subunit, DNA Damage Recognition And Repair Factor) is a Protein Coding gene.
 Diseases associated with XPC include Xeroderma Pigmentosum, Group C and Xpc-Related Xeroderma Pigmentosum.
-Among its related pathways are Transcription_P53 signaling pathway and p53 Pathway (RnD).
+Among its related pathways are Nucleotide excision repair and SUMOylation.
 GO annotations related to this gene include single-stranded DNA binding and bubble DNA binding.

 UniProtKB/Swiss-Prot for XPC Gene